trainingdata/AIAssistedImageVideoLabelling/docs/v1.0/Overview/Quality Control.md

 # Quality Management
 At TrainingData.io, we believe, quality of the machine learning model is entirely dependent on the quality of labeling for training data.
-We help you control quality of data labeling in following ways:
+We help data-scientists control quality of data labeling in following ways:

 ## Annotator's Performance Management